IvanciniGT/kubernetesTRaining/notes/day3.md

 In kubernetes we cannot deploy containers... always we deploy pods.

 A pod is a set of containers, that:
-- They share netowrk configuration
+- They share network configuration
 - They are going to be deployed on the same host
 - They may share local volumes (that can share files)
+- They scale together

 ---